nathalieryan67/post-install-config/README.md

 <img src="https://i.imgur.com/qRwWI7b.jpg" height="80%" width="80%"/>
 </p>
 <p>
 To assist users in submitting tickets, it’s advisable to configure help topics.
-We navigate to the Admin Panel > Manage > Help Topics.
+We navigate to Admin Panel > Manage > Help Topics.
 The help topics we add can then be used as a guide to users in categorizing their tickets more effectively.
 </p>
 <br />